Despite being the most popular website builder in the world, there is a lot of misinformation about WordPress on the internet.

 Another common myth that we hear often is that WordPress is less secure than some other proprietary software.

 WordPress is very secure, and this is one of the reasons for its popularity.
-WordPress is an open source software, which means its source code is available online for anyone to study and find security loopholes.
+WordPress is an open-source software, which means its source code is available online for anyone to study and find security loopholes.

 WordPress is extremely flexible, and its security can be further strengthened by taking a few extra steps.

-You can make your WordPress site even more secure by taking simple steps like using strong passwords and by following some security best practices.
+You can make your WordPress site even more secure by taking simple steps like using strong passwords and following some security best practices.

 3. WordPress Does Not Support eCommerce